gddalton2003/R-Programming-For-Data-Science/README.md

 Hi 👋 My name is George Dalton
 ==============================

-Biomedical Research Scientist at Duke University
+I am a Biomedical Research Scientist at Duke University
 ------------------------------------------------

 I am a molecular pharmacologist at Duke University School of Medicine where I use bioinformatics tools to analyze bulk and single cell RNA-Seq data.